 After you complete step 3 your Chrome browser will check to see if there are any uninstalled updates available.
 If so, they will be installed automatically.

-I do this every morning just to make sure Chrome is up to date on all of my machines.
+I do this fairly often just to make sure Chrome is up to date on all of my machines.

 I recommend that you do the same because some security updates need to be installed as soon as possible to patch security holes that pose an imminent threat to the security of your computer.